naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-What do you get if you cross a cat with a dark horse?
-Kitty Perry!
+What do you get when you cross a snowman and a vampire?
+Frostbite.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)